Sunday, May 20, 2018

 AIDS

-AIDS (Acquired Immune Deficiency Syndrome) is one of the most serious communicable diseases of present time.
+AIDS (Acquired Immuno Deficiency Syndrome) also called slim disease is one of the most serious communicable diseases of present time.
 It is a viral disease that hampers the immune system of human body.
 Thus, the patients suffering from AIDS become unable to defend themselves against infections.

 Occurrence: AIDS is a widely distributed human disease found throughout the world.
-AIDS was first described in 1981AD.
+AIDS was first described in 1981AD in USA.
 In the year 1985, it was postulated that AIDS might have originated in Africa as the AIDS virus was endemic among African green monkeys.
 Probably, the virus was transmitted to man by eating uncooked brain of green monkeys.

 AIDS is spreading very fast to various countries of the world and is threatening to be a global epidemic.
 It has been estimated that about 3-3.5 million people are infected with this disease in various parts of the world.
 Out of these, about 2 million patients of AIDS are in the USA alone.
 In Nepal, the first case of AIDS was reported in 1988 and now there are about 50,000 patients in Nepal.